 If q < 1 the Channel Access Engine shall proceed with step 4) d).
 Otherwise, the Channel Access Engine may decrement the value q by not more than 1 and the Channel Access Engine shall proceed with step 4) c).

-The Channel Access Engine shall perform a Clear Channel Assessment (CCA) on the Operating Channel during a single Observation Slot:
+The Channel Access Engine shall perform a Clear Channel Assessment (CCA) on the channel.
+During a single Observation Slot the Channel Access Engine shall determine if the channel or combination of channels are Occupied Channel(s) or Unoccupied Channel(s):

-The Operating Channel shall be considered occupied if energy was detected with a level above the ED threshold defined in clause 4.2.7.3.2.5.
-In this case, the Channel Access Engine shall continue with step 3).
+For the channel(s) that have been determined as Occupied Channel(s), the Channel Access Engine shall continue with step 3).

-If no energy was detected with a level above the ED threshold defined in clause 4.2.7.3.2.5, the Channel Access Engine shall continue with step 4) b).
+For the channel(s) that have been detected as Unoccupied Channel(s), the Channel Access Engine shall continue with step 4) b).

 If the Channel Access Engine is ready for a transmission the Channel Access Engine shall continue with step 5).
 Otherwise, the Channel Access Engine shall decrement the value q by 1 and the Channel Access Engine shall proceed with step 4) c).
 It should be understood that q can become negative and keep decrementing as long as the Channel Access Engine is not ready for a transmission.